Lambda-School-Labs/quality-hub-resume-be/README.md

 ### Updating Prisma Service

 If changes are made to datamodel.prisma, the service will need to be deployed using `prisma deploy -e ../config/development.env` following that, the Prisma client will need to be generated.
 Run `prisma generate -e ../config/development.env` This updates src/generated with the latest version of Prisma Client.

+### Seeding Data for Development

+To add listings from seed data to the database, a json file named `seeded_users.json` containing users on the Core database must be provided in the `prisma/seeds` directory.
+When that file is in place, the command `prisma seed -e ../config/development.env` can be run to seed a set of ReviewerListings.